KxttyKxt/Lucrative/README.md

 Commits pushed to `main` should also be logged in the [changelog document](https://docs.google.com/document/d/1hfyX-cWdZkWtWKBZpo2ZQqECP3kd-3kbRFM_24hmZBo/edit?usp=sharing).

+Not to be confused with the [Lucrative Custom Content Mod](https://github.com/C-Stew/lucrative-mod), a java binary used for core content in this modpack.

 ---
 ## Cloning the Repository
 This repository reflects files I edit directly within the CurseForge modpack instance.
 As such, I recommend cloning it to the default location of your CurseForge modpacks.